 It is one of the clearest moments in cinema where the apparatus itself becomes visible through feeling.

-Metz would recognize this as one of cinema’s core operations: the spectator identifies less with any single character than with the very position of seeing.
+According to Metz, our identification is with the viewpoint through which the story is presented.
 And that is what makes the scene so powerful.
 Nana’s tears are not just hers; they are arranged by the conditions of viewing.
 At the same time, the film does not reduce the moment to theory.
 It keeps the emotion real.
 The point is not that she is “manipulated” in some cynical sense.
 The point is that cinema’s emotional force and its machinery are inseparable.
 Godard makes that inseparability almost unbearable to watch.

 The film’s many references and quotations also become more legible when read through apparatus theory, because the question is not only what they mean but how they function as part of the cinematic machine.
 Nana, with her Louise Brooks-like bob, becomes one of those recurring movie women whose image already carries the memory of other films.
-She is not just a figure in Vivre sa vie; she is also a relay point in the history of cinema’s visual imagination.
+She exists on two levels at once: as a person within the story and as part of a history of representation.
 That bob is a style, sure, but it is also an archive.

-The point is not merely that one film borrows from another.
+More is at stake here.
 The point is that cinematic images survive by being reinserted into new apparatuses of looking, new rooms, new screens, new historical conditions.
 In that sense, Nana is already a reproducible image, a body that travels through cinema as a form of memory.

 This is where Baudry becomes especially helpful.
 If the apparatus produces the illusion of an autonomous subject who sees a stable world, then repeated cinematic quotation reveals the instability underneath that illusion.
 The image is never simply original.
 It is always already mediated, circulated, and made meaningful by the conditions of exhibition and reception.